Taylor Richards

+Taylor Jerome Richards (born 4 December 2000) is an English professional footballer who last played as a midfielder for EFL League One club Cambridge United on loan from Queens Park Rangers.

+He began his senior career at Brighton & Hove Albion, with loans to Doncaster Rovers of League One and Championship clubs Birmingham City and Queens Park Rangers, before joining QPR permanently in 2023.
+In July 2024 he signed for Cambridge United on a season-long loan.
+In September 2025, it was announced that Richards’ contract at Queens Park Rangers had been terminated by mutual consent.

+Richards has represented England at under-17 level.

 Club career

 Manchester City

 Richards left Fulham to join Manchester City at the age of 14.
 During his final season at the club he scored a goal against Rochdale to help his side reach the quarter-final of the EFL Trophy.

 Brighton & Hove Albion

 In July 2019 Richards joined the academy of Brighton & Hove Albion for a transfer fee reported to be £2.5 million.
 He made his professional debut for Brighton on 25 September, in a 3–1 defeat at home against Aston Villa in the EFL Cup.

 Doncaster Rovers (loan)

 On 25 August 2020, Richards signed for Doncaster Rovers on a season long loan for the 2020–21 season.
 He made his debut four days later starting in the 3–2 away defeat against Blackburn Rovers in the EFL Cup.
 He made his league debut on 12 September, playing the whole of a 1–1 draw at home to MK Dons.
 Richards scored his first goal on 26 September, Doncaster's third in a 4–1 home victory over Bristol Rovers.